If you work in talent acquisition or HR, you’ve probably heard of recruitment marketing.

 Let’s take a step back and look at the big picture though.
 The best marketers look at the issue a little differently.

 If a sales team is getting low quality leads all the time, a smart marketing team will step back and ask, “What messages are we sending that are attracting unqualified prospects?
-How can we adjust our approach to turn away unqualified leads and draw in the people sales wants to talk to?”
+How can we adjust our approach to turn away unqualified leads and draw in the people sales actually WANTS to talk to?”

 A sales team doesn’t need a gazillion leads, they need just enough qualified leads to keep them busy.
 Almost any good salesperson would choose quality over quantity…and the same applies to recruiting.